Sunbeam 350HP: Survival today

-2015 Appeal and Restoration
+2015 appeal and restoration

-During a test fire-up in 1993 to assess the car’s condition, disaster struck when a blocked oil way in the engine caused it to seize and ‘throw a rod’.
+During a test fire-up in 1993 to assess the car's condition, disaster struck when a blocked oil way in the engine caused it to seize and "throw a rod".
 For several years after that, the car was on display in the museum with a very visible hole in its engine where the piston and connecting rod had exited.

-In January 2014, following a complete mechanical rebuild undertaken by the National Motor Museum’s workshop team over a period of many years, the Sunbeam was fired-up again, the first time it had been heard in public in over 50 years.
-The following month it was a star of the show at Retromobile, Paris and was also run at the Goodwood Festival of Speed.
+In January 2014, following a complete mechanical rebuild undertaken by the National Motor Museum's workshop team over a period of many years, the Sunbeam was fired-up again, the first time it had been heard in public in over 50 years.
+The following month it was a star of the show at Rétromobile, Paris, and was also run at the Goodwood Festival of Speed.

-In 2015 the National Motor Museum, Beaulieu launched an appeal to raise funds to build a new gearbox for Sir Malcolm Campbell’s historic 1920 Sunbeam 350hp Land Speed Record car.
+In 2015 the National Motor Museum, Beaulieu launched an appeal to raise funds to build a new gearbox for the Sunbeam 350HP.

-The museum’s manager and Chief Engineer, Doug Hill says:
+The museum's manager and chief engineer, Doug Hill said:

-“During the Sunbeam’s long and chequered history, its Achilles heel has been a weak gearbox.
-At some time after WWll, the original gearbox was removed and subsequently lost.
+During the Sunbeam's long and chequered history, its Achilles heel has been a weak gearbox.
+At some time after WWII, the original gearbox was removed and subsequently lost.
 It was replaced with a gearbox that was originally used in an Albion 35hp van, designed to take only one tenth of the power this engine produces and the way in which the braking system has been modified means that this installation severely compromises the braking of the vehicle.

-"For the next stage of the Sunbeam’s restoration story, we need to build a new gearbox from scratch.
+For the next stage of the Sunbeam's restoration story, we need to build a new gearbox from scratch.
 As the original gearbox no longer exists and there is no template to follow, this will be a challenge requiring all of our knowledge and expertise.
-It is a vital step in our journey to restore the car to its 1925 specification and will greatly help us to drive the car closer to the speed it was built for."
+It is a vital step in our journey to restore the car to its 1925 specification and will greatly help us to drive the car closer to the speed it was built for.

-On 21 July 2015 at Pendine beach in Wales the 90th anniversary of Sir Malcolm Campbell’s first world land speed record in ‘Bluebird’ was recreated by his grandson, Don Wales, also a Land Speed Record holder, who recreated the event in the fully restored car.
+On 21 July 2015 at Pendine beach in Wales the 90th anniversary of Sir Malcolm Campbell's first world land speed record in ‘Bluebird' was recreated by his grandson, Don Wales, also a Land Speed Record holder, who recreated the event in the fully restored car.

-Commenting on the restoration appeal Don said: “This beautiful car has been lovingly restored and looked after by Doug Hill and the team and its only right that such an iconic car deserves to have the final pieces in place to complete her!”'
+Commenting on the restoration appeal Don said: "This beautiful car has been lovingly restored and looked after by Doug Hill and the team and its only right that such an iconic car deserves to have the final pieces in place to complete her!"

 The new gearbox will be part of a long term project to restore the car to its 1925 specification.
 This would also require the fabrication of two full length exhaust pipes, a new seat and upholstery, and the re-manufacture of a slightly dropped nose cone and rear wheel spats.

-In 2016 The National Motor Museum Trust are one of the chosen charities for the newly relaunched London Motor Show where the Sunbeam 350hp will be on display as part of the appeal.
+In 2016 the National Motor Museum Trust are one of the chosen charities for the newly relaunched London Motor Show where the Sunbeam 350HP will be on display as part of the appeal.